SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 All year long, you'll find large shows at the Orpheum as well as small works at intimate playhouses.

-About the San Francisco Theater District
+San Francisco Theater District Hotels

-If you are looking for the perfect place to stay in the San Francisco theater district, here are just a few of my recommendations.
-You can easily walk to most of the theaters in this district from each of these hotels.
+If you are looking for the perfect place to stay in the Theater District San Francisco, here are just a few of my recommendations in the Union Square district.

 • Bartlett Hall: Gastropub with a great selection of beers on tap and cocktails, American cuisine, 242 O'Farrell Street